how to cook zipper peas

 8. Conclusion

 In conclusion, cooking zipper peas is a delightful way to enjoy this nutritious legume.
-Whether you choose to boil, steam, sauté, or pressure cook them, zipper peas make a versatile ingredient in various dishes.
+Whether you choose to boil, steam, sauté, or pressure cook them, zipper peas are versatile in various dishes.
 Experiment with different flavors and recipes to discover your favorite way of incorporating these peas into your meals.
 So, get cooking and savor the deliciousness of zipper peas!